Thodu Needa: Plot

-The film begins in a village where Dharma Rao is an affluent, honorable bigwig.
-He resides with his two progeny, Raja, & Radha.
+The film begins in a village where Dharma Rao is an affluent, and respected land owner.
+He resides with his son Raja, and daughter Radha.
 Raja knits his classmate Rani, the daughter of a black-hearted Nagaraju of the same town who ploys to usurp Dharma Rao's wealth.
 Dharma Rao performs his daughter Radha's marriage with Gopi, an ordinary farmer with a noble character.
 Time passes, and Raja & Rani are blessed with a baby girl, but they neglect their child, and she comes closer to Radha & Gopi, which irks Nagaraju as he knows that the little girl is the legal heir to Dharma Rao's wealth.
 He creates problems in the family by brainwashing and misleading Raja and Rani, who mindlessly follow his advice.
 Raja sends the legal notice to his father, asking for property settlement, and separates the baby.
 Radha goes into depression.
 While saving the baby from being attacked by a bull, she dies.
 Gopi goes into depression, but Dharma Rao reconciles to marry his friend Collector Ananda Rao's daughter, Lakshmi.
 Though he marries her, he cannot forget Radha and is reluctant to invite Lakshmi into his life.
 Lakshmi longs for the love and attention of both Gopi and the baby.
 Meanwhile, the estranged son Raja and Nagaraju conspire to swindle Dharma Rao.
 The frustrated Nagaraju decides to eliminate Gopi and sends goons to attack him, where Lakshmi gets stabbed.
 Finally, Gopi realizes Lakshmi's love, Nagaraju is arrested, Raja & Rani are remorseful, and the entire family is reunited.